-- 17.-(1) Any person who is willing to act as a director, and is permitted by law to do so, may be appointed to be a director-

-- (a) by ordinary resolution, or

-- (b) by a decision of the directors
+- 17. (1) Any person who is willing to act as a director, and is permitted by law to do so, may be appointed to be a director- - (a) by notice in writing given by the holder of the majority in nominal value of the ordinary shares in the Company, such notice to take effect upon receipt at the registered office address of the Company, or - (b) by a decision of the directors.